 - Lycurgus (c.
 219-210 BCE) – deposed the Agiad king Agesipolis III and became the first Spartan king to rule alone

-While many parts of Spartan society were considerably unequal, and freedoms were limited for all but the most elite, women were granted a much more significant role in Spartan life than they were in other Greek cultures at the time.
+While many parts of Spartan society were considerably unequal, and freedoms were limited for all but the most elite, Spartan women were granted a much more significant role in Spartan life than they were in other Greek cultures at the time.
 Of course, they were far from equals, but they were afforded freedoms unheard of in the ancient world.
-For example, as compared to Athens where women were restricted from going outside, had to live in their father’s house, and were required to wear dark, concealing clothing, women in Sparta were not only allowed but encouraged to go outside, exercise, and wear clothing that allowed them more freedom.
+For example, as compared to Athens where women were restricted from going outside, had to live in their father’s house, and were required to wear dark, concealing clothing, Spartan women were not only allowed but encouraged to go outside, exercise, and wear clothing that allowed them more freedom.

-Remembering Ancient Sparta
+Remembering classical Sparta

 Bradford, Alfred S. Leonidas and the Kings of Sparta: Mightiest Warriors, Fairest Kingdom.
 ABC-CLIO, 2011.